 Australian History in a Global Context

-Times Higher Education Ranking 2020
+Times Higher Education Ranking 2022

 Upon completion of this subject, the student should be able to:

-- Engage with key factors that have shaped Australia within a global context;
+- Engage with key factors that have shaped Australia within a global context.

-- Analyse Australian historical events to identify key elements that have shaped our place in the world
+- Analyse Australian historical events to identify key elements that have shaped our place in the world.

-- Construct and communicate evidence-based arguments to demonstrate an understanding of historical events and debates
+- Construct and communicate evidence-based arguments to demonstrate an understanding of historical events and debates.

-No special requirements
+No additional requirements

 In this subject we explore the multitude of forces that have shaped the continent’s history from ancient times through to the present.
 We consider the extent to which Australia, and particularly Tasmania, has been moulded by factors such as violence, the rise of democratic government, the economics of empire, and cultural influences from the east and west as well as our Indigenous heritage.
 By learning how to unravel these threads through using traditional and digital tools and historical analysis, this subject will equip you to understand the shared and unique elements that have shaped Australia within the global context.

-- Major Essay (40%%)
+- Essay (40%)